 Archives are copyright and are subject to the restrictions on reproduction and publication included in the Copyright and Related Rights Act, 2000.

-A single copy of a document may be provided under Section 67 of the Act provided that a researcher requesting a copy of a document signs a declaration that the copy is for the purposes of research or private study only and that it will not be used for any other purpose.
-The signed declaration is a requirement under Statutory Instrument 427 of 2000.
+A single copy of a document may be provided under Section 67 of the Act provided that a researcher requesting a copy of a document completes a declaration that the copy is for the purposes of research or private study only and that it will not be used for any other purpose.
+The declaration is a requirement under Statutory Instrument 427 of 2000.

 University College Dublin does not, in many instances, own or administer the copyright in collections deposited in UCD Archives; and cannot therefore give permission for quotation from or publication of documents from those collections.
 It is the researcher's responsibility to secure the permission of the copyright owner and comply with copyright law in all other respects.